 DevOps has removed the ops bottleneck in the delivery pipeline, allowing for faster deployment in production, and has improved the operations feedback loop, giving developers more control over their code in production.
 However, speeding up delivery could also mean a quicker deployment of code containing security vulnerabilities.

-This forces the organisation to re-think their security policies, addressing the need for constant monitoring of security flaws while keeping this monitoring from becoming a bottleneck.
+This forces the organizations to re-think their security policies, addressing the need for constant monitoring of security flaws while keeping this monitoring from becoming a bottleneck.

 What is DevSecOps?